Purchase Requisition vs. Purchase Order: Differences and Similarities

 What is a Purchase Order?

 Purchasing workflows used to require a lot of manual processes, especially when it came time to collect signatures for approvals.
-Purchase order software is a key part of automating the process by digitizing the creation of POs, letting users find and share them without any physical paperwork.
+Purchase order software is a key part of automating the process by digitizing the creation of POs and letting users find and share them without any physical paperwork.
 This also makes recurring orders easier, as they can be automatically sent on a scheduled basis to keep supply levels steady.

 Anytime someone in your company desires a purchase to be made, they will go through the approval process: